jayvarner/jayvarner.github.io/_posts/2016-08-07-letting-go.md

 permalink:   /2016/08/07/letting-go
 imagefeature: hmmm.png
 ---
 User testing is painful.
 I've done it before.
 I know what to expect.
 It’s still painful.
-It’s just a bit demoralizing when watching a user struggle with your design reminds you of watching a parent try to insert a picture into Word document.
+It’s just demoralizing to watch a user struggle with your design and be reminded of your of watching a parent try to insert a picture into a Word document.